 Throughout the United States, community coalitions make a significant difference.
-Local coalitions continue to change the way that American communities respond to the threats of illegal drugs, alcohol abuse and tobacco use.
-By mobilizing the entire community—parents, teachers, youth, police, health care providers, faith communities, business and civic leaders and others—communities can transform themselves.
+Local coalitions continue to change the way that American communities respond to the threats of illegal drugs, alcohol abuse, and tobacco use.
+By mobilizing the entire community—parents, teachers, youth, police, health care providers, faith communities, businesses and civic leaders, and others—communities can transform themselves.

 How do coalitions make a difference in communities?

 Coalition building is a smart strategy that promotes coordination and collaboration and makes efficient use of limited community resources.
 By connecting multiple sectors of the community in a comprehensive approach, community coalitions are achieving real outcomes.